noderators/elastos-supernode-setup/README.md

 - Create a grafana dashboard for your supernode using elastos-metrics package

 ## Ioex Mining
 If you want to, you can also use the same supernode server to run an ioeX mining node.
 This is entirely optional but if you install this, the metrics package from above will automatically start collecting metrics about your ioeX mining node.
+If you would like to read more about ioeX, visit [https://github.com/ioeXNetwork/ioeX.MainChain/blob/master/Must_Read_Me.pdf](https://github.com/ioeXNetwork/ioeX.MainChain/blob/master/Must_Read_Me.pdf)

 ### How to download and install the packages(the easy way)
 1. Go to releases at [https://github.com/noderators/elastos-supernode-setup/releases](https://github.com/noderators/elastos-supernode-setup/releases)